 However, very few plastic surgeons in Singapore perform muscle-sparing DIEP flap or TUG flap reconstructions and even fewer do it well.

-Here's the the important thing: find out the exact type of reconstruction you’d like and find a surgeon that does it well.
+Here's the most important thing: find out the exact type of reconstruction you’d like and find a surgeon that does it well.

 Ask the surgeon about their experience and their philosophy on breast reconstruction.
 If you are not comfortable with what they tell you, they may not be the right surgeon for you.